If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 You use your alone time for introspection and self-analysis.
 You enjoy exploring your thoughts, feelings, and motivations without external influence.
-This self-reflection leads to personal growth and a deeper understanding of yourself.
+Needless to say, that self-reflection leads to personal growth and a deeper understanding of yourself.
 You see solitude as an opportunity for this inner work, rather than a void to be filled.

 8. You’re highly independent.